kleiram/vagrant-symfony/README.md

 ### Note

-Note: If you're using Windows, you'll have to replace the following line in the `Vagrantfile` because Windows doesn't support NFS:
+If you're using Windows, you'll have to replace the following line in the `Vagrantfile` because Windows doesn't support NFS:

 ```